D2-mods/Better-IWD-Pregen/README.md

 	- Option 1: 2e-style HP bonuses (i.e. BG-style)
 	- Option 2: 3e-style bonuses (+1 or -1 every 2 Con) (WARNING: Prism will spawn dead in BG1.)
 	- Option 3: Mixed (use 3e-style at 10+, normal BG penalties at under 10)
-	- Will not overwrite any previous changes to Con effects, except for HP bonus
+	- Note: Does not overwrite any previous changes to Con effects, except for HP bonus
 9. **Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)**
 	- Can set delay to 1 round or 5 rounds (stat reduction does not stack)
 	- Note: Crippling Strike is capped at -7 stat reduction in unmodded IWDEE